James Halson (Dip.Couns) MACC

 The Association of Christian Counsellors is a professional body representing and setting standards for Christian counselling and care in the UK.
 The organisation is made up of various different membership categories, including Counsellor and Accredited, and requires all members working as counsellors to undertake Continuous Professional Development on a regular basis.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 I currently charge £40 per session.
 Each session lasts for one hour.
 This rate is, I think, competitive.
 Whilst it is possible to pay less, in my view what you are gaining from working with me is greater value for money.

 I am happy, if it seems mutually agreeable, to conduct therapy sessions in clients' own houses.
-This would have to be by arrangement, but I am hoping that it would be of use to people with limited mobility or other care needs.
+This would have to be by arrangement, but I am hoping that it will be of use to people with limited mobility or other care needs.